What Is Still Life Painting?

 When setting up a still life, don't include too many items.

-A simple, careful organized group will have far more impact than a disparate assortment of objects, textures, and colors.
+A simple, carefully organized group will have far more impact than a disparate assortment of objects, textures, and colors.

-Above all, look for variety of shapes, forms, colors, and textures.
+Above all, look for a variety of shapes, forms, colors, and textures.